News Explorer

 3. Confirm with tapping Delete in the confirmation dialog.

-• Move a subscription:
+• Move a feed:

 2. Choose Move….

-• Delete a subscription:
+• Delete a feed:

 2. Choose Delete.